openbmc/docs/designs/target-fail-monitoring.md

 not result in phosphor-state-manager generating an error.

 ## Testing
-Need to cause all targets mentioned within this design to fail.
+Need to cause all units mentioned within this design to fail.
 They should fail for each of the reasons defined within this design and the error generated for each scenario should be verified.